The Counterplot: Reception

 In a mixed review by The Courier-Journal, David Garnett praised the work for depictions of its family dynamics.
-However, Garnett noted that the work itself is badly written, writing that "Miss Mirrlees writes the most abominable sentences" and by citing the book's frequent use of unconnected imagery between its sentences.
+However, Garnett opined that the work itself is badly written, writing that "Miss Mirrlees writes the most abominable sentences" and by citing the book's frequent use of unconnected imagery between its sentences.

 Influence and legacy

 A French translation appeared in 1929 under the title Le Choc en Retour, tr.
 Simone Martin-Chauffier, published by Plon, Paris.
 An afterword by essayist Charles du Bos is also included in the French version.

 In a diary entry dated 24 March 1955, writer Christopher Isherwood wrote that The Counterplot has "been one of the truly 'formative' books in my life", further writing that he knew "whole passages of it nearly by heart."